 The PSUs constitute a meaningful portion of the long-term equity incentive compensation for our Chief Executive Officer and his direct reports.
 One-third of the underlying shares will vest, if at all, on each of the first, second and third anniversaries of the date of grant to the extent of achievement of our TSR relative to the TSR of each of the companies included in the NASDAQ Telecommunications Index for the same Performance Period (as defined below) ("Relative TSR"), measured by the Compensation Committee at the end of each of the one-year periods ending December 31, 2015, 2016 and 2017, respectively (each, a "Performance Period"), on a linear sliding scale between the 25th and 75th percentiles of Relative TSR.
-Upon achievement of: Relative TSR at the 25th percentile, 80% of the PSUs then subject to vesting shall vest; Relative TSR at the 50th percentile ("Target Performance"), 100% of the PSUs then subject to vesting shall vest; and Relative TSR at the 75th percentile, 120% of the PSUs then subject to vesting shall vest.
-Notwithstanding the foregoing, if our TSR is negative for any Performance Period, the PSUs then subject to vesting may not vest in excess of Target Performance regardless of Relative TSR.
+Upon achievement of: Relative TSR at the 25th percentile, 80% of the PSUs then subject to vesting would vest; Relative TSR at the 50th percentile ("Target Performance"), 100% of the PSUs then subject to vesting would vest; and Relative TSR at the 75th percentile, 120% of the PSUs then subject to vesting would vest in excess of Target Performance regardless of Relative TSR.
 Shares subject to the PSUs that fail to be earned will be forfeited.